ST. BRENDAN'S CATHOLIC CHURCH

 • From Fr.
 Mikes Desk

-From Father Tim's Desk
+From Father Mike's Desk

 Listen to advice and accept instruction, that you may gain wisdom in the future.
 Many are the plans in the mind of a man, but it is the purpose of the Lord that will stand.
 Proverbs 19: 20-21